Yourslyi/Yourslyi/README.md

 # Hi, I'm lingyicute / lyi 梨 👋

-Please note that this is my secondary account, used exclusively for specific assignments.
+Please note that this is my backup account, and it is mostly operated by my girlfriend.
 If you need to reach me, please contact my main account:

 [![GitHub](https://ziadoua.github.io/m3-Markdown-Badges/badges/Github/github3.svg)](https://github.com/lingyicute)